 LogRocket infrastructure utilizes multiple and layered techniques for increasingly reliable uptime, including the use of autoscaling, load balancing, task queues and rolling deployments.
 Due to the very large amount of data that LogRocket stores, we do not currently make point-in-time backups, although we do use highly redundant data stores and/or rapid recovery infrastructure, making unintentional loss of received data due to hardware failures very unlikely.

-LogRocket does not allow third-party cookies in order to increase user privacy.
+LogRocket does not set third-party cookies.
 In other words, LogRocket does not create a unique profile to track users across unrelated domains (domains that do not belong to the same customer).